 Being well-practiced in these situations, I can usually be in place within days, integrate easily, and engage effectively and with speed.

 I often bring skills and knowledge not otherwise available, and am able to address specific skills gaps or problems.
 This enables me to quickly make a positive impact from the outset that helps to maximize a firm’s experience and results in a successful engagement.
 Easily able to ‘hold the fort’, my strength and value is fully realized while working under challenging and stressful conditions when situations are turbulent, tensions are high and decisions are difficult.

 My skills, experience and expertise also act as an accelerant to propel projects and deliver an outcome or solution that provides a meaningful return on investment while mitigating risk.

 Being independent enables me to contribute honestly and in the best interest of the firm without constituting any threat to current management and other team members.
 While my independence provides objectivity, I take my client’s success to heart.
 Therefore, my goal is to always leave a firm in better circumstances and when appropriate, provide future plans for consideration.

 Interim management engagements vary in scope and encompass change management, gap assignments, project management, and turnaround management.
 However, each engagement tends to follow the stages of entry, listening/learning, diagnosis, engagment/agreement, implementation, and exit.

 When approaching the conclusion of an engagement, I ensure that objectives have been met and the firm is satisfied and comfortable.
 At this juncture, knowledge transfer and coaching are usually provided along with lessons learned.

 This may conclude an interim management engagement, however I am usually able to provide occasional ‘ad hoc’ consultancy to enable a smooth transition.
-Also, due to gaining unique knowledge and insight on the firm, I am often re-engaged for follow-on assignments or consulting arrangements.
+Also, due to gaining unique knowledge and insight on the firm, I am often re-engaged for follow-on assignments, advisory arrangements or consulting projects.